-Indiana University-Purdue University Fort Wayne • IVY Tech Community College Northeast • Northeast Indiana Innovation Center • Certified Technology Park Complex [Map 2.7]
+Indiana University-Purdue University Fort Wayne/IVY Tech Community College Northeast/Northeast Indiana Innovation Center/Certified Technology Park Complex

 The concentration of the Indiana University-Purdue University Fort Wayne and IVY Tech campuses, the NIIC facility and the Certified Technology Park designation form the basic elements around which an Allen County education-technology center can emerge.
-Efforts continue to improve both the visual and physical connections to the continued development of this center.
-The Northeast Indiana Regional Coordinating Council is developing a sub-area plan to ensure pedestrian as well as vehicular connectivity exists.
-The ability to attract the public and private financial resources necessary to enhance the capital facilities are already in place.
+The need to improve both visual and physical connectedness is critical to the continued development of this center.
+So also is the ability to attract the public and private financial resources necessary to enhance the capital facilities already in place.
+Lastly, typical university-related support amenities are needed to serve these campuses.

 Allen County has significant work ahead to make this location a truly competitive technology center compared with efforts which have been underway in many other communities.
-We can look to Kalamazoo's Business Technology and Research Park and the Michigan Automation Alley Smart Zone and Technology Center as two examples of sustained community and state efforts along these lines.
+We can look to Kalamazoo's Business Technology and Research Park42 and the Michigan Automation Alley Smart Zone and Technology Center43 as two examples of sustained community and state efforts along these lines.